-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," which the Company adopted effective October 1, 2001, goodwill is no longer amortized, but is tested for impairment at the reporting unit level at least annually utilizing a two-step methodology.
+Goodwill is tested for impairment at the reporting unit level at least annually utilizing a two-step methodology.
 The initial step requires the Company to determine the fair value of each reporting unit and compare it to the carrying value, including goodwill, of such reporting unit.
-If the fair value exceeds the carrying value, no impairment loss is to be recognized.
+If the fair value exceeds the carrying value, no impairment loss is recognized.
 However, if the carrying value of the reporting unit exceeds its fair value, the goodwill of this unit may be impaired.
 The amount of impairment, if any, is then measured in the second step.
 For impairment testing purposes, the Company has utilized the services of an independent consultant to perform valuations of the Company's reporting units that contained goodwill.